Mygod/ohbem/README.md

 npm install

 # Optional dependencies:
-# if you want to use fetchPokemonMaster
+# if you want to use fetchPokemonData
 npm install --save axios
-# if you want to use caching
+# if you want to use cachingStrategy
 npm install --save lru-cache
 ```